Safety certificate for sports stands

 If you operate a sports ground in England, Scotland or Wales which is not designated as requiring a safety certificate, you will still require a safety certificate for any covered stand that holds 500 or more spectators.

-- a general safety certificate which covers the use of the stand for viewing an activity, or a number of activities, specified in the certificate for an indefinite period which starts on a specified date
+- General safety certificate which covers the use of the stand for viewing an activity, or a number of activities, specified in the certificate for an indefinite period which starts on a specified date

-- a special safety certificate which covers the use of the stand for viewing a certain specified activity or activities on a certain specified occasion or occasions.
+- Special safety certificate which covers the use of the stand for viewing a certain specified activity or activities on a certain specified occasion or occasions

 One certificate may cover more than one stand.
 Certificates are obtained from your local authority.
 You must comply with any conditions attached to a certificate.